 There are many reasons why mowing wet grass is a bad idea, and it's not only heavy rainstorms that pose a problem.
 Lighter rains are enough to create conditions less than ideal for cutting lawns.
-And while early-morning mowing may be a great fit for your schedule, the dew on the lawn is enough to make it a big mistake for your landscaping.
+While early-morning mowing may be a great fit for your schedule, the dew on the lawn is enough to make it a big mistake for your landscaping.

 Cutting Wet Grass Can Hurt Your Lawn

 For an ideal cut, grass blades should be standing up off the ground.
 Wet blades of grass are heavier than dry ones.
 For this reason, such blades hug the ground.
-As your turf starts to dry after a rain, some of the blades will, indeed, resume their upright position and be chopped off when you mow.
-But the rest will not be standing at attention, and your mower will pass right over them rather than cutting them.
+As your turf starts to dry after a rain, some of the blades will, indeed, resume their upright position and be chopped off when you mow, but the rest will not be standing at attention and your mower will pass right over them rather than cutting them.
 When they do pop back up, your lawn will be riddled with "cowlicks."

 Fungal diseases can also develop on a lawn that has been cut after a rainstorm through the grass clippings, which form bigger clumps under such conditions.
 These clippings mat down, restricting healthy airflow.
 An excess of grass clippings that fall on your lawn can lead to a fungal disease known as "brown spot."
 Meanwhile, the wet grass clippings that stick to the underside of the mower deck—if allowed to remain there—invite mold, which can then be spread to your turf.

 Finally, even the simple act of making passes up and down a wet lawn with your machine can hurt your lawn.
 The wheels sink down into a moist surface in a way that they won't when the ground is dry.
 At worst, the wheels will form ruts in the surface, directly damaging the grass.
 At best, they will cause the soil to become compacted, which causes damage over time.